wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 ![][1]
 4. After the generate process, Puttygen.exe will show your generated key.
 For example:
 ![][2]
 5. Select and copy the public key in **Key** and save it in a file named publicKey.pem.
-Don’t click **Save public key**, because the saved public key’s file format is different from the public key we want.
+Don't click **Save public key**, because the saved public key's file format is different from the public key we want.
 6. Click **Save private key** and save it in a file named privateKey.ppk.

-###Step 2: Create the image in the Azure <!-- deleted by customization Preview --><!-- keep by customization: begin --> Management <!-- keep by customization: end --> Portal.
+###Step 2: Create the image in the Azure Management Portal.
-In the [Azure <!-- deleted by customization Preview -->Portal](https://manage.windowsazure.cn/), click **New** in the task bar to create an image, choosing the Linux image based on your needs.
+In the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->, click **New** in the task bar to create an image, choosing the Linux image based on your needs.
 The following example uses the Ubuntu 14.04 image.
 ![][3]

 For **Host Name** specify the name for the URL that you and Internet clients will use to access this virtual machine.
 Define the last part of the DNS name, for example tomcatdemo, and Azure will generate the URL as tomcatdemo.chinacloudapp.cn.